keithamoss/mapa/README.md

 [Announcing AWS Lambda’s support for Internet Protocol Version 6 (IPv6) for outbound connections in VPC](https://aws.amazon.com/about-aws/whats-new/2023/10/aws-lambda-ipv6-outbound-connections-vpc/)

 > Previously, Lambda functions configured with an IPv4-only or dual-stack VPC could access VPC resources only over IPv4.
-To work around the constrained number of IPv4 addresses in VPC, customers modernizing their applications were required to build complex architectures or use network translation mechanisms.
+To work around the constrained number of IPv4 addresses in VPC, customers modernising their applications were required to build complex architectures or use network translation mechanisms.
 With today’s launch, Lambda functions can access resources in dual-stack VPC over IPv6 and get virtually unlimited scale, using a simple function level switch.
 You can also enable VPC-configured Lambda functions to access the internet using egress-only internet gateway.

 Further reading: https://docs.aws.amazon.com/lambda/latest/dg/configuration-vpc.html